Kurds: Iran

 During the late 1910s and early 1920s, tribal revolt led by Kurdish chieftain Simko Shikak struck northwestern Iran.
 Although elements of Kurdish nationalism were present in this movement, historians agree these were hardly articulate enough to justify a claim that recognition of Kurdish identity was a major issue in Simko's movement, and he had to rely heavily on conventional tribal motives.
 Government forces and non-Kurds were not the only ones to suffer in the attacks, the Kurdish population was also robbed and assaulted.
 Rebels do not appear to have felt any sense of unity or solidarity with fellow Kurds.
 Kurdish insurgency and seasonal migrations in the late 1920s, along with long-running tensions between Tehran and Ankara, resulted in border clashes and even military penetrations in both Iranian and Turkish territory.
 Two regional powers have used Kurdish tribes as tool for own political benefits: Turkey has provided military help and refuge for anti-Iranian Turcophone Shikak rebels in 1918–1922, while Iran did the same during Ararat rebellion against Turkey in 1930.
 Reza Shah's military victory over Kurdish and Turkic tribal leaders initiated a repressive era toward non-Iranian minorities.
-Government's forced detribalization and sedentarization in 1920s and 1930s resulted with many other tribal revolts in Iranian regions of Azerbaijan, Luristan and Kurdistan.
-In particular case of the Kurds, this repressive policies partly contributed to developing nationalism among some tribes.
+The government's forced detribalization and sedentarization in the 1920s and 30s resulted with many other tribal revolts in Iranian regions of Azerbaijan, Lorestan and Kurdistan.
+In the particular case of the Kurds, these repressive policies partly contributed to the development of nationalism among some tribes.